Not all New Zealanders have a pathway to Australian citizenship.

 Note: the Special Category Visa granted to New Zealanders since February 2001 is a temporary visa for migration purposes and does not provide a pathway to citizenship.

-Children born in Australia, who did not aquire citizenship at birth, can apply for evidence of Australian citizenship if they have usually resided in Australia until their 10th birthday.
+Children born in Australia, who did not aquire citizenship at birth, can apply for evidence of Australian citizenship if they have usually resided in Australia until age 10.

 Check your visa status using VEVO for Visa Holders